 Critics say that the increasing censorship of sites like Weibo and Twitter are generating a sense of fear, and social media users are creating multiple accounts in a bid to bypass tough censorship rules.

 Weibo Page Management

-Weibo is one of the most popular social media sites in China.
+Weibo is one of the most popular social media sites in China with users twice as active than those on Twitter.
+If you want to grow your brand in the Chinese market, you’ll need to interact with your audience with fresh, relevant and high-quality content, including images and articles, that appeal to them.
+This will enable you to establish and maintain a vibrant social presence.
 We will manage your Weibo page, by adding new posts, monitoring activity and engaging with users.
-You will receive a report each month which details all of the activity generated by the posts, including likes, shares and comments.
+You will receive monthly reports each month detailing all of the activity generated by the posts, including likes, shares and comments.
 This service covers the management of one Weibo page.

 The Indian e-Commerce Market is set to Account for 2.5 per cent of GDP by 2030